-Each and every action taken by poker players at the table be it online or offline reveals great deal of information about their holdings and enables any savvy hand reader to zoom-in on his range of possible hole cards.
-That is why it is often much easier to figure out what a player has in Texas Hold’em poker on the river or the flop and the flop does a lot to define a hand in hold ‘em, which many newbie players do not bother to think about, what their opponent may have until they have seen it.
+Each and every Poker tournament strategy taken by poker players at the table be it online or offline reveals great deal of information about their holdings and enables any savvy hand reader to zoom-in on his range of possible hole cards.
+That is why it is often much easier to figure out what a player has in Texas Hold’em poker. it can be on the river or the flop.
+The flop does a lot to define a hand in hold ‘em, which many newbie players do not bother to think about, what their opponent may have until they have seen it.

 But this can be a costly mistake.
-The pre-flop ranges are often much tighter than the people would like to assume and a lot of players have seemingly predictable tendencies at certain pre-flop spots.
-Keeping yourself alert to notice these tendencies will give you a jump start on the hand or provide the key to sniffing the bluff out.
+The pre-flop ranges are often much tighter than the people would like to assume.
+A lot of players have seemingly predictable tendencies at certain pre-flop spots.
+Keeping yourself alert to notice these tendencies will give you a jump start on the hand.
+At the same time, provide the key to sniffing the bluff out.

 A second hand occurred at a 6 handed table for $2/$4.
 A very loose playing passive poker player opened with a limped in CO, then the opponent raised to $16 with a, Ad Td on the Button, another player playing pretty tight aggressively called this raise from the SB, he was a regular, the limper folded at this point.
 Now, as per our HUD the CO was 45/15 with a 5 percent 3-betting and the SB was with a 3 –bet of 8 percent with 20/16.